anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Risk-and-Returns---the-Sharpe-Ratio.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="5.-The-inputs-for-the-Sharpe-Ratio:-Starting-with-Daily-Stock-Returns">5.
-The inputs for the Sharpe Ratio: Starting with Daily Stock Returns<a class="anchor-link" href="#5.-The-inputs-for-the-Sharpe-Ratio:-Starting-with-Daily-Stock-Returns"> </a></h2><p>The Sharpe Ratio uses the difference in returns between the two investment opportunities under consideration.</p>
+<h2 id="The-inputs-for-the-Sharpe-Ratio:-Starting-with-Daily-Stock-Returns">The inputs for the Sharpe Ratio: Starting with Daily Stock Returns<a class="anchor-link" href="#The-inputs-for-the-Sharpe-Ratio:-Starting-with-Daily-Stock-Returns"> </a></h2><p>The Sharpe Ratio uses the difference in returns between the two investment opportunities under consideration.</p>
 <p>However, our data show the historical value of each investment, not the return.
 To calculate the return, we need to calculate the percentage change in value from one day to the next.
 We'll also take a look at the summary statistics because these will become our inputs as we calculate the Sharpe Ratio.
 Can you already guess the result?</p>
 </div>
 </div>